 The Art of Blogging at St Margaret’s Church of Art

 And what of 2014?
-All I know is that The Sisterhood, Jack and Liam’s Turkish Affair will be out early in the year.
+All I know is that Turkey Street, Jack and Liam move to Bodrum will be out early in the year.
 Will it be as successful as the first one?
 Who knows?
 Not me.
 Whatever happens, come rain or shine, a happy and prosperous year to all my pansy fans.
 Thank you for staying the course and for your remarkable support.
 I’m touched but then, I have been for years.

 Unlike many of the stately old homos of my generation, I never quite developed a taste for the torch-song trilogy of Garland, Minnelli or Bassey.
 And I can take or leave the new old girls on the block – the fallen Madonna, nip and tuck Cher or crazy Diana (Ross not Spencer).
 But, my spot is very soft for a classy dame from Surrey, a woman who first hit the streets in the year war broke out.
 Then, she was performing with an orchestra in the entrance hall of a Kingston-upon-Thames department store for a tin of toffee and a gold wristwatch.
 She was seven.
 Seventy four years on, she is still going strong and is currently on national tour.
 I am, of course, referring to the iridescent and timeless Petula Clark – child protégé, forces favourite, Hollywood starlet, Sixties pop princess, chanteuse Française and West End superstar.